Toxicity Detection is NOT all you Need: Measuring the Gaps to Supporting Volunteer Content Moderators: Hugging Face Model Review

 \subsection{Model Review Results}

 As shown in \autoref{fig:HF-results}, among the $41$ moderation rules, $37$ ($90\%$) of the rules cannot be handled by rule-based approaches.
-Among the $37$ rules, only $7$ ($19\%$) are toxicity-related rules.
-This reemphasizes that models solely designed for detecting toxic content fall short in meeting the practical needs of content moderators.
+Among these, only $7$ ($19\%$) are toxicity-related.
+This reemphasizes that models solely designed for detecting toxicity fall short in meeting the practical needs of content moderators.

-Among the $7$ toxicity-related rules, we see that $4$ ($57\%$) of the rules require model modifications.
-Most of these modifications are customization for the rule, which we will show in \Qgap results.
+Among the $7$ toxicity-related rules, we see that $4$ ($57\%$) require model modifications.
+Most of these modifications are customization for the rule, which we will describe later.
 Even toxicity-related rules, despite having many developed models, do not have perfectly matching models.

-Among the $37$ non-toxicity-related rules, only $6$ ($20\%$) rules have HF models that can be applied directly to moderate. $13$ ($43\%$) of the rules require some model modifications in order to be adapted for the rule, whereas $11$ ($37\%$) rules have no matching model at all.
-These rules include low-effort post, proselytizing from \textit{r/Atheism}, no homework, no ``soapboxing'' or loaded questions from \textit{AskHistorian}, etc.
+Among the $37$ non-toxicity-related rules, only $6$ ($20\%$) rules have matching HF models that can be applied directly.
+To see some evaluation results of these matching models, please refer to \autoref{sec:matching_eval} in appendix. $13$ ($43\%$) of the rules require some model modifications in order for the matching model to be adapted for the rule, whereas $11$ ($37\%$) rules have no matching model at all.
+These rules include, for example, \texttt{low-effort posts} and \texttt{proselytizing} from \textit{r/Atheism}, and \texttt{no homework} and \texttt{no ``soapboxing'' or loaded questions} from \textit{r/AskHistorians}.

-Overall, many rules lack a matching model, while for the rules that have one, most of them require non-trivial model modifications to be covered.
-The results indicate a substantial gap between the functionalities of previously developed models and those needed for Reddit moderation.
+Overall, many rules lack a matching model.
+For the rules that have one, most require non-trivial model modifications to be covered.
+These results indicate a substantial gap between the functionalities of previously developed models and those needed for Reddit moderation.